k98kurz/bluegenes-python/dox.md

 int.
 Supply base_factory to produce Gene bases other than random ints between 0 and 10, with optional factory_args and factory_kwargs which will be passed to each call of base_factory.
 Supply genome_name to assign the name to each generated Genome in the population.
-Supply an nucleosome_size int and a gene_size int to customize generation of a random initial population, or supply initial_population list[Genome] to specify the initial population.
+Supply a nucleosome_size int and a gene_size int to customize generation of a random initial population, or supply initial_population list[Genome] to specify the initial population.
 Returns the number of iterations and the final population.